RodBrowning/Travel-Agency/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can:

+Install dependencies

+### `npm install`

+Run the project

 ### `npm start`